pchagas72/T480-rice/README.md

 TODO:

 - Widgets
-    - Add eww or quickshell.
+    - Add eww or quickshell. | Done
     - Notification widgets.
-    - Add desktop panel if there are no windows open in current workspace.
+    - Add desktop panel if there are no windows open in current workspace. | Done

 - Waybar
     - Add progress bar to audio and battery. | Done